yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 - If you have only one proxy setup (HTTP or HTTPS), then set the same values for both.
 This configuration ends up setting OS environment variables or java system properties.

-- The helper text under each field suggests which java system property or environment variable gets set by the field.
-System properties will have the "-D" prefix.
+- The help text for each field shows which Java system property or environment variable gets set by the field.
+System properties have the "-D" prefix.
 For example "Specify -Dhttps.proxyPort".

 - Note that the fields listed with "No proxy" refers to a list of exception hosts, in which the earlier-specified web proxy should be bypassed.
 You may also want to add any other IP addresses that you deem safe to bypass the proxy.